rn10950/RetroZilla/README.txt

 Installing on top of previously released builds may cause problems.

-Note: These instructions do not tell you how to build Mozilla.
+Note: These instructions do not tell you how to build RetroZilla.
-For info on building the Mozilla source, see
+For info on building the RetroZilla source, see

   http://www.mozilla.org/source.html